Waseem Zahoor - Treats 'N Eats Desserts

 Lydia Adams - Amadeus Choir of Greater Toronto.

-We are pleased to introduce one of our newest members, Lydia Adams, Conductor and Artistic Director of the Amadeus Choir of Greater Toronto, a community choir currently celebrating its 40th Anniversary.
+We are pleased to introduce one of our newest members, Lydia Adams, Conductor and Artistic Director of the Amadeus Choir of Greater Toronto, a community choir formed in 1984.
 The Amadeus Choir presents a 4 concert Toronto season each year, records CDs of great choral works and is asked to perform regularly with the Toronto Symphony Orchestra and other well-known musical ensembles.

 Lydia also conducts the internationally-renowned Elmer Iseler Singers and is a winner of the prestigious Premier’s Award for Excellence in the Arts.